Dongwei Jiang

 - Probing the limits of self-improvement even with high-quality feedback [6]

-Recently, I’ve been focusing on reinforcement learning and agents — these are fundamental areas that are too important to overlook.
+Recently, I’ve been looking into reinforcement learning and agents — I don’t really want to overextend myself, but these are fundamental areas that are too important to overlook.

 More About Me